NonstickAtom972/Grammer2/docs/math.md

 | A≤.B    | =.    |         | Returns an 1 if float A is less than or equal to float B, else 0. |
 | int(.A  | int(. |         | Converts  a float to a signed integer. |

 Examples.
-The following two codes produce the same result, but the first one uses temporary storage that may get overwritten later, an the second one copies values to less volatile storage:
+The following two codes produce the same result, but the first one uses temporary storage that may get overwritten later, and the second one copies values to less volatile storage:
 ```
 3.1415926→X     ;Notice it is just storing a pointer, not copying actual data!
 1.2345678→Y